sbt/sbt-dynver/README.md

 Then make sure to **NOT set the version setting**, otherwise you will override `sbt-dynver`.

+In CI, you may need to run `git fetch --tags` if the repo is cloned with `--no-tags`.

 Other than that, as `sbt-dynver` is an AutoPlugin that is all that is required.

 ## Detail